 Insurance companies make billions of dollars by collecting as much as they can in premiums from ordinary people, then paying out as little as possible when claims are made.
 Their tactics of deny, delay, defend have been a mainstay after an accident for many, many years.

 If you or a loved one have been injured in a car accident, you should be receiving compensation for ALL of your benefits.
-An experienced Chicago broken bones lawyer at Willens Law Offices will determine your fair settlement based on several factors; past and future medical bills, rehabilitation, lost earnings, loss of earning capacity, disfigurement, pain and suffering, disability, loss of a normal life and changes in your relationships with your loved ones.
-We determine this at the appropriate time, on your time table, not in insurance company’s.
+An experienced Chicago broken bones lawyer at Willens Injury Law Offices will determine your fair settlement based on several factors; past and future medical bills, rehabilitation, lost earnings, loss of earning capacity, disfigurement, pain and suffering, disability, loss of a normal life and changes in your relationships with your loved ones.
+We determine this at the appropriate time, on your timetable, not in insurance company’s.